swahili-chess/swahilichess/README.md

 # Chesswahili
-This repo consists is the frontend for the [Chesswahili.com](https://chesswahili.com/).
+This repo consists of the frontend code for the [Chesswahili.com](https://chesswahili.com/).